Skip to main content

 Creating a Task

-When you first log in, Biomni opens a Quick Task by default so you can start working right away.
+When you first log in, Biomni Lab opens a Quick Task by default so you can start working right away.
 You have two options for creating new analyses:

 1. Click the + Create button in the sidebar